TransformReadiness · TCO · FinOps · Migration roadmap

 Talk to us

 Start with a cloud assessment.
-Then decide on the migration.
+Then decide what to migrate.

-If cloud bills are rising without explanation, or a migration is being planned without a defensible architectural guide, the next step is a structured assessment that produces a workload inventory, a TCO model, and a wave plan.
+If cloud bills are rising without explanation, or a migration is being planned without a defensible architecture guide, start with a structured assessment.

 Start a conversation